Gesta Hammaburgensis ecclesiae pontificum: Author

-Adam is believed to have come from Meissen (Latin Misnia) in Saxony.
+Adam is believed to have come from Meissen (Latin Misnia) in the Margravate of Meissen.

 He was probably born before 1050 and died on 12 October of an unknown year (possibly 1081, at the latest 1085).

 From his chronicles it is apparent that he was familiar with a number of authors.
 The honorary name of Magister Adam shows that he had passed through all the stages of a higher education.
 It is probable that he was taught at the Magdeburger Domschule.

 In 1066 or 1067 he was invited by archbishop Adalbert of Hamburg to join the Archdiocese of Hamburg-Bremen.
 Adam was accepted among the capitulars of Bremen, and by 1069 he appeared as director of the cathedral's school.
 Soon thereafter he began to write the history of Hamburg-Bremen and of the northern lands in his Gesta.

 His position and the missionary activity of the church of Hamburg-Bremen allowed him to gather information on the history and the geography of Northern Germany.
 A stay at the court of Svend Estridson gave him the opportunity to find information about the history and geography of Denmark and the other Scandinavian countries.